Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 @if (wpf) {

-When links are present in description tip content, the [ICompletionSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession).[RequestNavigate](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.RequestNavigate) event will fire if a link is clicked, requesting that you take some action.
+When links are present in description tip content, the [ICompletionSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession).[RequestNavigate](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.RequestNavigate) event will be raised if a link is clicked, requesting that you take some action.

 }